-- 3.13 You must ensure that land use planning, development assessment and other regulatory decisions are properly made, and that all parties are dealt with fairly.
-You must avoid any occasion for suspicion of improper conduct in the exercise of land use planning, development assessment and other regulatory functions. - 3.14 In exercising land use planning, development assessment and other regulatory functions, you must ensure that no action, statement or communication between yourself and others conveys any suggestion of willingness to improperly provide concessions or preferential or unduly unfavourable treatment.
+3.20 You must ensure that land use planning, development assessment and other regulatory decisions are properly made, and that all parties are dealt with fairly.
+You must avoid any occasion for suspicion of improper conduct in the exercise of land use planning, development assessment and other regulatory functions.

+3.21 you must ensure that no action, statement or communication between yourself and others conveys any suggestion of willingness to improperly provide concessions or preferential or unduly unfavourable treatment.